-This series captures the language spoken on America’s main streets and country roads, words and phrases passed along within homes and communities, from east to west, north to south, childhood to old age.
-Built upon an unprecedented survey of spoken English across America and bolstered by extensive historical research, DARE preserves the language with all its idioms and peculiarities.
+Capturing the language spoken on America’s main streets and country roads—words and phrases passed along in homes and communities across the map—this series is built on an unprecedented, nation-wide survey of spoken English and bolstered by extensive historical research.
+DARE preserves the language with all its idioms and peculiarities.

 Like its popular predecessor, Volume II of the Dictionary of American Regional English (DARE) is a treasury of vernacular Americanisms.
 The more than 11,000 entries contained in Volume II—from the poetic and humorous to the witty and downright bawdy—will delight and inform readers.